mzihadul/taskbar-tray-and-clock-tweaks/README.md

 5. Configure the tray, clock, metrics, media, web, styling, and taskbar-size options.
 6. Apply the settings.

+A restart of Explorer may be required after major Windows updates or when Windows changes internal taskbar components.

+## 🧩 Compatibility Notes

+This mod hooks internal Windows taskbar and Explorer components.
+Windows updates can change internal class names, symbols, layouts, and implementation details.

+As a result:
+- Some features may behave differently between Windows builds.
+- Features may require updates after major Windows releases.
+- The Windows 11 new/XAML taskbar is required for the taskbar sizing functionality.
+- The transparency implementation targets the current Windows 11 taskbar structure.
+- Unsupported Windows versions are not modified by the corresponding feature modules.

 ## 🔄 Version History

 See [`CHANGELOG.md`](CHANGELOG.md) for the release history.